pypi/warehouse/docs/blog/posts/2024-07-08-incident-report-leaked-admin-personal-access-token.md

 ## Timeline of events

 - 2023-MM-DD[^1]:
-    A GitHub Personal Access Token was created for `ewdurbin`[^2].
+    A GitHub Personal Access Token was created for `ewdurbin`.
-    This token had access to all the organizations and repositories as my User, including `pypi`, `python`, `psf`, and `pypa`.
+    This token had push, pull, and admin access[^2] to all the organizations and repositories as my User, including `pypi`, `python`, `psf`, and `pypa`.
 - 2023-MM-DD[^3]:
     `cabotage/cabotage-app:v3.0.0b35` pushed to hub.docker.com